browserengineering/book/book/layout.md

         # ...
 ```

-Inline layout object aren't going to have any children [for
+Inline layout objects aren't going to have any children [for
 now](chrome.md), so we don't need any code for that in `layout`.
 And
-let's again leave actually computing `x` and `y` and `width` and
+just as with block layout, let's leave actually computing `x` and `y` and `width` and
 `height` to later.
 So the new `InlineLayout` now matches
 `BlockLayout`'s methods.